 Amsterdam's best Airbnbs

-Unsurprisingly for a port city full of canals, there are plenty of houseboats to rent via Airbnb in Amsterdam.
-And this is a very pleasant one indeed, modernly furnished, with a deck that’s perfect for sitting out on during the sunnier months.
-Plus, access to a nearby gym is included!
+Unsurprisingly for a port city full of canals, there are plenty of houseboats to rent via Airbnb in Amsterdam and this is a very pleasant one indeed.
+It's modernly furnished and has a deck that’s perfect for sitting out on during the sunnier months.
+Plus, access to a nearby gym is included.

 Another one in the City Centre district, this is easily one of Amsterdam’s most stylish places, with its spacious open-plan kitchen/living room space and contemporary decor.
 It’s very close to the world-famous floating market, too.

 Houseboat schmouseboat!
 If you fancy a water-based property with a difference, take a look at the Isis.
-And yes, it’s not cheap, but since it will accomodate up to 16 guests, the costs will shoot right down.
+And yes, it’s not cheap, but since it will accomodate up to 16 guests, the costs will shoot right down if split between a group.
 Better still, in the summer the hosts (or should that be crew?) organise trips along Holland’s Wadden Sea.
 All aboard!